 Keep in mind that not every insurer offers the same discounts, so it’s a good idea to check with your provider about any discounts you might be eligible for.
 It never hurts to ask, and you might be surprised by how much you can save.

-- Increase your deductible: A home insurance deductible is the amount you pay out-of-pocket before your insurance kicks in.
-Choosing a higher deductible can lower your monthly premium, but it also means you’ll pay more upfront if you file a claim.
-For example, with a $5,000 deductible on a $50,000 claim, you’d pay the first $5,000, and your insurer would cover the remaining $45,000.
-If you can afford a higher out-of-pocket cost, choosing a higher deductible can be a smart way to lower your premium.
+- Increase your deductible: A home insurance deductible is what you pay out-of-pocket before insurance kicks in.
+Choosing a higher deductible can be a smart way to lower your premium.
 A lower deductible might be better if you prefer predictable costs and don’t mind paying a bit more each month.

-- Bundle your policies: Bundling your home and auto insurance with the same provider can save you anywhere from 5 percent to 25 percent on each policy, depending on your location and coverage.
-While exact savings vary by state and insurer, bundling insurance policies is a smart way to cut costs.
-Plus, insurers love it because it makes you a more loyal customer — so it’s a win-win.
+- Bundle your policies: Bundling home and auto insurance with the same provider can save you 5-25% on each policy, depending on your location, coverage and insurer.
+Plus, insurers love it because it makes you a more loyal customer.

-- Review your policy regularly: It’s important to check your coverage each year to make sure you’re not paying for things you no longer need.
-Life changes, your home’s value might have gone up, or you might have sold possessions that you had protected by your policy.
-Have a quick review to make sure you’re only paying for what still matters.
-Learn more in our recent article about spring cleaning your insurance coverage.
+- Review your policy regularly: Check your coverage each year to make sure you’re not paying for protection you no longer need.
+Life changes, home values, or sold possessions can affect your policy, so a quick review keeps your coverage up to date.
+See our recent article about spring cleaning your insurance coverage.

 Inexpensive home insurance: Is it worth it?

-While everyone wants affordable home insurance, it’s important to find the right balance between cost and coverage.
-Going for the least expensive option might seem like a win, but it can quickly turn into a problem.
-You might think you’re covered, but when something goes wrong, you could find out the hard way that you’re underinsured.
-That’s almost as risky as having no insurance at all.
+Everyone wants affordable home insurance, but it’s important to balance cost and coverage.
+The cheapest option might seem like a win, but you could discover you’re underinsured when something goes wrong — almost as risky as having no insurance.

 Want a better idea of how these trade-offs could impact your coverage?
 At The Baldwin Group, we’ll help you find the right balance between cost and protection — so you’re saving money without giving up the coverage that really matters.